-As acutely highlighted by the global pandemic, limited insight into global supply chains can have serious and immediate consequences.
-However, until quite recently, supply chain analysis was limited to specific sectors or highly aggregate economy-wide transaction data which lacks detail and hence is not very useful or sufficiently accurate for many policy and research questions.
-Here we harness 'next generation' global inter-firm transaction data to infer detailed product inputs as the basis for constructing a product level supply chain network.
+As acutely highlighted by the global pandemic, limited insight into global supply chain dynamics can have serious and immediate consequences.
+However, until quite recently, supply chain analysis was limited to specific sectors or highly aggregate economy-wide transaction data which lacks detail and hence is not sufficiently accurate for many policy and research questions.
+Here we harness 'next generation' global inter-firm transaction data to infer detailed product inputs as the basis for constructing a product-level global supply chain network.

-Traditionally, flows and transactions between sectors in the economy have been captured via input-output tables \citep{leontief1986input}.
+Traditionally, flows and transactions between sectors in the economy have been captured via input-output (IO) tables \cite{leontief1986input}.
 These capture monetary flows between firms within defined industries, and are typically produced by national statistical agencies.
 Some countries, such as the US and Mexico, produce these at quite a detailed level (4 digit NAICS - or approx 400 industries).
-However, in most countries these are only available for very aggregate sectors (in the UK, for example, IO tables cover just 105 sectors).
+However, in most countries they are only available for very aggregate sectors (in the UK, for example, IO tables cover just 105 sectors).
 And, importantly, they don't capture cross border flows limiting their potential for global supply chain analysis.
 There have been a handful of efforts to build integrated input-output networks that include inter-country flows, but again these are extremely aggregate in nature.
-For example, the World Input-Output Dataset (WIOD) \citep{timmer2012world} has just 56 sectors and 40 countries (2010-14) or the OECD World Input-Output Table (WIOT) with 36 sectors and 69 countries (1995-2020).
-A variety of studies have investigated the structure of the World Input-Output Network (WION), finding strong geographical clustering of sectors within neighbouring countries, but also some instances of strong inter-country clustering in sectors such as textiles and transport equipment \citet{piccardi2018random}.
+For example, the World Input-Output Dataset (WIOD) \cite{timmer2012world} has just 56 sectors and 40 countries (2010-14) and the OECD World Input-Output Table (WIOT) has just 36 sectors and 69 countries (1995-2020).